What Happens to Minors if They are Charged with Forgery?

 Juvenile forgery cases are much like adult forgery cases.

 The same criminal laws apply in juvenile court and adult court.
 Additionally, forgery has the same collateral consequences in juvenile and adult court.
 White-collar criminal charges are rare in juvenile court and, therefore, very jarring.
-Moreover, the juvenile arrest rate has dropped significantly in recent years, which means many children believe they are immune from prosecution, and these charges blindside many families.
+Moreover, the juvenile arrest rate has dropped significantly in recent years, which means many children believe they are immune from prosecution.
+These charges blindside many families.
 If they know what to expect in these situations, they normally make better decisions for themselves and their futures.

 The Pretrial Process

-Once prosecutors file formal charges, at the first appearance, legal representation is the first priority.
+Once prosecutors file formal charges, obtaining legal representation is the first priority at the initial appearance.
 Sometimes, juvenile defendants may choose between a public defender or a private Norcross criminal defense lawyer.
 This option is not always available.
 For example, many judges basically assume that if a juvenile defendant can afford bail, the defendant can afford to hire a lawyer.

 Usually, court-appointed lawyers and public defenders are fully qualified and well-experienced lawyers.
 However, the court-appointed lawyers and public defenders usually have hundreds of cases assigned to them at the same time and your case is not always their first priority.